gerritvanos/R2D2-build/README.md

 # Build workflow
 The build workflow for R2D2-2019 is based on the BMPTK (bare metal programming tool kit) made by Wouter van Ooijen.
 This guide will help you install and work with this environment.
+If you are experiencing any problems installing or working with the environment you can contact the leads, note for windows it is best to contact Gerrit, for linux it is best to contact Lex or Patrick.
+All of us are able to help you most of the time though.

 ## Installation